 The POP UP team is currently creating more resources specific to the needs of this school and it’s learners as well as developing training content to upskill the teachers and their supporting aids in their own language (Zulu).

-We are thrilled to be returning to Pholela Special School in July 2019!
 This non-profit initiative is in proud collaboration with Autism; South Africa and is funded by Pfire Storm and their sponsors.
 For more information on this project or to get involved, give us a call or drop us a line!